-As a result of these changes, in AC 2019-2020, the target was not met.
+As a result of these changes, in AC 2020-2021, the target was met.

-In AC 2019-2020, 86 % of candidates met the benchmark.
-Common candidate weakness was adapting appropriately to rapid changes.
-While overall achievement failed to reach target, the significant increase in program enrollment over prior years is noteworthy, including a 300% increase over the preceding assessment cycle.
-This may be due to the increasing demand for STEM fields and technology-based teaching and leadership credentials in the workforce and educational settings.
+In AC 2020-2021, 100% of candidates met the benchmark.
+Because candidates were required to submit more frequent evaluations, overall achievement improved significantly.
+The significant increase in program enrollment over prior years seems to have declined in the current year as a result of the uncertainty associated with the pandemic.
+It is worth noting that there continues to be an increasing demand for STEM fields and technology-based teaching and leadership credentials in the workforce and educational settings.